puddle-brian/AIFilmScriptGenerator/public/data/README.md

 - **Commas**: Each entry except the last one should end with a comma
 - **Quotes**: All entries must be wrapped in double quotes
 - **No trailing commas**: The last entry in the array should NOT have a comma
-- **Restart**: After making changes, restart the server to see updates
+- **Deployment**: After making changes, deploy to production to see updates

 ## Example Edit